atalle/traversy-newsgrid/README.md

 # traversy-newsgrid
-Newsgrid was a follow-along tutorial from Brad Traversy's Modern HTML & CSS From the Beginning course.
+Newsgrid was built as a follow-along tutorial from Brad Traversy's Modern HTML & CSS From the Beginning course.